 The funds, provided by the generosity of Randolph ‘Bill’ and Cecile Bromery, aim to increase the participation of underrepresented US students within geology and earth sciences.
 Bill Bromery, a distinguished African American geophysicst, served as Commonwealth Professor at UMass, Chancellor of the University of Massachusetts and President of the Geological Society of America.
 He has also received numerous honorary degrees and accolades, including the National Academy of Sciences Outstanding Black Scientist award in 1997.

-The Geosciences department plans to make two awards for MS or PhD students enrolling at UMass in Fall 2015.
-Students with training in geology, earth systems, biology, engineering, mathematics, physics and/or chemistry are eligible.
+The Geosciences department makes two awards for MS or PhD students enrolling at UMass in the Fall.
+Students with training in geology, earth systems, biology, engineering, mathematics, physics and/or chemistry are eligible and encouraged to apply.

 Awards to MS students will include $15k/year stipend for two years, which can be augmented with teaching and research assistantships.